AntonioCervantes/AntonioCervantes.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Antonio Cervantes is a first year Ph.D. student of Civil and Environmental Engineering at the Boundary Layers and Turbulence Lab, UC Irvine.
+He research focuses on atmospheric-forest canopy flows and its effect on wildfires.
+His research interests include wildfires, particle transport, and turbulence.
 {style="text-align: justify;"}